KranberryKin/fs-journal/src/reflections/wk5/Week5Journals.md

 const a element as a new schema, then use the element to add a property = [{name: 'name-here'},{etc.}].
 When you want to edit a sub-document.
 Find the object you want to edit and const it to an element.
 Than, access the property you want to add too with .push(), or you can access the specific [array location] and the properties the manually set them to 'strings' or nums.

 **Wednesday Link:**

+**What is a virtual property?**

+A virtual property is an set property which is not accessable.
+It's simply virtual in the sense that we can all this property which may use other actual properties as it's data.

+**When might you use a virtual property?**

+When i would want to create a social media webpage where I can have people choose how much of their name they want display on their profile.

+**How do you search by a virtual properties value?**

+once you create the virtual property on an schema, you can call that schema like user.fullname if the full-name what set up as a virutal property.

+**Thursdays Link:**  Dereks Github : Group Assesment